Scarce fritillary: Description in Seitz

 M. maturna L. (= cynthia Esp., mysia Hbn.)
 (65a).
 One of the larger species.
 Basal and outer areas of the wings bright red-brown, the disc spotted with white.
 Underside orange-red, marked with black; the forewing with yellow spots in the cell, beyond the cross-veins and before the distal margin.
 The hindwing beneath has 3 rows of spots: one near the base, of which a lunule in the cell stands a little separate, further a median band divided by a black line, and thirdly a row of marginal lunules edged proximally by black arcs.
 In the Ural it is represented by uralensis Stgr.
-(65a)[repleced E. m. staudingeri Wnukowsky, 1929], in which the yellowish white spots of the upperside are more prominent, approaching iduna [Euphydryas iduna (Dalman, 1816)], which may be regarded the arctic form of maturna.
+(65a)[replaced by E. m. staudingeri Wnukowsky, 1929], in which the yellowish white spots of the upperside are more prominent, approaching iduna [Euphydryas iduna (Dalman, 1816)], which may be regarded the arctic form of maturna.